K. Balaji

 Krishnamachari Balaji (24 June 1934 – 2 May 2009) was an Indian film producer and actor.
 He was a prominent actor in the 1960s and 1970s, playing lead, supporting and antagonist roles.
 He appeared in many films featuring Sivaji Ganesan.

 Early life

-Balaji was born in a Tamil family to Krishnamachari and Janaki Devi in Madras, Madras Presidency.
+Balaji was born to Krishnamachari and Janaki Devi in Madras, Madras Presidency.
+His paternal side is of Tamil heritage and maternal side from Kerala.
 He was the grandson of colonial era advocate T. Rangachari.

 He started acting at an early age, when he performed in school plays and amateur theatre shows.

 Career

 Balaji contacted S. S. Vasan, then owner of Gemini Studios, in 1951, looking for work.
 He was offered a minor role in Auvaiyar, in which he played the Hindu god Muruga.

 Balaji soon understood that he was better off playing a villain or the hero's understudy with a negative angle in films that included Padithaal Mattum Podhumaa, Bale Pandiya, En Kadamai and Thillana Mohanambal.

 While working as an actor, he was hired as a manager in Narasu Studios in the southwest suburbs.
 In the 1960s, after coming into contact with top Hindi actors such as Ashok Kumar, Dilip Kumar and Tamil stars Sivaji Ganesan, Gemini Ganesan and actress Savithri, he began to remake Hindi hits in Tamil.
 His first production was Annavin Aasai, a remake of Chand Aur Sooraj directed by Dulal Guha.
 The debut production film starred Gemini Ganesan and Savithri in the lead.

 He then went on to remake popular Hindi films such as Dushman (1971) and Namak Haraam (1973) both starring Rajesh Khanna, Deewaar (1975), and Qurbani.

 He founded Sujatha Cine Arts in 1966.
 He was also the founder of Sujatha Recording Studio, where sound recordings for most of the big-budget movies of the 1980s and '90s were done.

 In 1979, began to produce films in Hindi, including the successful Amardeep.